-- Steam Play supports most if not all Steam games that can be played in major Windows systems.
+- Steam Play supports most, if not all, Steam games that can be played on major Windows systems.

-- It leverages Wine under the hood for enabling Linux users to run their favorite Windows-only games.
+- It leverages Wine under the hood to enable Linux users to run their favorite Windows-only games.

 - Steam Play utilizes Vulkan to enable users to run games that require DirectX support.

 JSLinux is one of the most innovative Windows emulators for Linux you can use today to power Windows applications inside your Linux machine.
-What makes this Linux Windows emulator different than others is that JSLinux doesn’t require you to install a new virtualization platform.
+This Linux Windows emulator is different from others because JSLinux doesn’t require you to install a new virtualization platform.
 Instead, it is run directly from inside your web browser.
 Fabrice Bellard, the brain behind projects like QEMU and FFmpeg, wrote this mesmerizing PC/x86 emulator.